-Situational leadership theory proposes that, presented with a new task, a team’s main limiting factor is usually a lack of knowledge and skill.
+Situational leadership theory proposes that presented with a new task, a team’s main limiting factor is usually a lack of knowledge and skill.
 This is best met with a high degree of directive behaviour from the leader.
 This directive style is often called “Telling” or “Directing”.
 This assumes the group is motivated to begin with.

-As the team begins to develop ability, the leader provides less (but still significant) direction.
+As the team begins to develop the ability, the leader provides less (but still significant) direction.
 However, as challenges surface, the team starts to experience a lack of confidence, low motivation and low commitment.
-The leader now continues to provide a fairly high level of direction, but begins to also provide greater support by increasing encouragement, building confidence, coaching, etc. This style is called “Selling” or “Coaching”.
+The leader now continues to provide a fairly high level of direction but begins to also provide greater support by increasing encouragement, building confidence, coaching, etc. This style is called “Selling” or “Coaching”.

 When the team’s ability is reaching a high level, they will need less and less direction from the leader.
 They will still need high support from the leader in the form of allowing mistakes, coaching, providing feedback, and in simply knowing the leader is nearby and on their side.
 This style is called “Participating” or “Supporting”.

 Finally, the team reaches high performance in the task.
 They have the ability to do it well and they are highly motivated.
-The leader should reduce directive and overtly supportive behaviours, otherwise it would feel like micromanaging and being overbearing.
+The leader should reduce directive and overtly supportive behaviours, otherwise, it would feel like micromanaging and being overbearing.
 This style is called “Delegating”.
 Delegating is often where we want to end up but, remember, appropriate use of the style considers the appropriate use of the other styles in the lead-up.

-Situational Leadership theory presents one simple framework that can help you, as leader, determine people’s current state and what they need from you to move forward.
-Regardless which leadership model you prefer, you will usually be more effective at helping people reach their full potential if you first “meet them where they are at”.
+Situational Leadership theory presents one simple framework that can help you, as a leader, determine people’s current state and what they need from you to move forward.
+Regardless of which leadership model you prefer, you will usually be more effective at helping people reach their full potential if you first “meet them where they are at”.